Policies

 Get Policy Input.

-This is typically the output of your
+This is typically the output of your tfplan.json

-from yourterraform plan
+from your terraform plan

 command.